Excellence for Everybody: how we use the "Growth Mindset" model

-As a school, as part of our work enabling all children to achieve their full potential in each aspect of life, we have decided to encourage all children, whether previously thought of as “gifted” or “talented” or not, to adopt a “Growth Mindset”.
-To do this, we are aiming to create a learning environment and opportunities which enable all children to develop their gifts and talents.
-That is, we are providing inclusive enrichment, open to as many children as possible.
+As part of our work enabling all children to achieve their full potential, we have decided to encourage all children, whether previously thought of as “gifted” or “talented” or not, to adopt a “Growth Mindset”.
+To do this, we are aiming to create a learning environment and opportunities which enable all children to develop their brains.
+That is, we are providing inclusive enrichment to everybody.

 At St. Michael’s we aim to help children to become more independent in their learning, to believe in themselves and to practise a Growth Mindset.